cahute/cahute/docs/topics/protocols/seven/flows.rst

 ---------------------------

-In case a packet has an invalid checksum, it may mean that the packet has been corrupted by the medium lying under the link.
+In case a packet has an invalid checksum, it may mean that the packet has been corrupted by the transport lying under the link.
 In such cases, a specific flow takes place so that the sender of the packet can resend the packet.

 An example flow where the active side sends the corrupted packet